Decision-Oriented Dialogue for Human-AI Collaboration: Baseline Models

-This task requires particularly complex reasoning to search based on the dialogue (on the agent side) and decide whether to accept an itinerary based on the scores (on the user side).
-We also augment the dialogues in the user and agent prompt with \texttt{[think]} steps such as ``\texttt{I am losing the most points from the travel time between events.
-I should reject the proposal...}'' based on ReAct~\citep{yao2022react} to provide the model with reasoning examples.
+If a model generates an invalid message (\eg{} if the user in \texttt{Planning} or \texttt{Mediation} sends a proposal), we append the message to the prompt, along with any error message from the game, and continue generating, allowing the model to revise its previous generation.
+Generally, we simply prompt models with player information in context, with some exceptions we note here.
+For \texttt{Planning}, we noted that models needed particularly complex reasoning to search based on the dialogue (on the assistant side) and to decide whether to accept an itinerary based on the scores (on the user side), so we implemented a ReAct-style prompting approach~\citep{yao2022react}.
+To do so, we augment the few-shot example dialogues in the user and assistant prompts with \texttt{[think]} steps (``\texttt{[think] I am losing the most points from the travel time between events.
+I should reject the proposal...}''), which demonstrate how the agent can reason.
+For \texttt{Mediation}, to handle the multi-party dialogue, we adopt a simple turn-taking strategy where we iterate round-robin through all agents; on the assistant's turn, it is prompted with ``\texttt{You to}'' and chooses which user to send the message to by generating either \texttt{0} or \texttt{1}.

-\paragraph{\texttt{Mediation}} Each user can see their set of flights, private calendar, and shared work calendar while the agent can see flights and shared calendars (without event importance values) for both players.
-We prompt models with the list of all flights and calendar events.
-The environment allows the agent to talk to either player; generally, deciding which user to talk to is itself a strategic decision.
-We adopt a simple turn-taking strategy where we iterate round-robin through all players; on the agent's turn, they are prompted with \texttt{You to} and choose which user to send the message to by generating either 0 or 1 (e.g. ``You to 0'').